≡ Menu

 What rate (or price) can I qualify for?

-Where an individual may simply be using their prescription for Lexapro to help treat “minor” cases of anxiety and/or depression, what you will generally find is that most life insurance companies will not need to order your medical records and will be able to proceed with the application process based on what they “gleam” from your prescription medication history.
+Now, in most cases where an individual may simply be using their prescription for Lexapro to help treat “minor” cases of anxiety and/or Depression, what you will generally find is that most life insurance companies will not need to order your medical records and will be able to proceed with the application process based on what they “gleam” from your prescription medication history.

 In cases like these…

-What you’ll generally find is that these individuals should be able to qualify for a Standard or better rate and may even be able to qualify for a Preferred rate as well provided that they would otherwise be able to qualify for such a rate.
-Because remember, there are a lot of factors that go into play when it comes time to determine what rate you may be able to qualify for, and while you may think that your depression or anxiety diagnosis is going to the be main determinate for what you may or may not be able to qualify for, the main determinant may be something totally different like your:
+You’ll generally find that these individuals should be able to qualify for a Standard or better rate and may even qualify for a Preferred rate, provided that they would otherwise be able to qualify for such a rate.
+Remember, there are a lot of factors that go into play when it comes time to determine what rate you may be able to qualify for, and while you may think that your depression or anxiety diagnosis is going to be the primary determinate for what you may or may not be able to qualify for, the primary determinant may be something different like your:

 • Driving record,